fish-shell/fish-shell/doc_src/cmds/jobs.rst

 **-h** or **--help**
     Displays help about using this command.

-On systems that supports this feature, jobs will print the CPU usage of each job since the last command was executed.
+On systems that support this feature, jobs will print the CPU usage of each job since the last command was executed.
 The CPU usage is expressed as a percentage of full CPU activity.
 Note that on multiprocessor systems, the total activity may be more than 100\%.

 Arguments of the form *PID* or *%JOBID* restrict the output to jobs with the selected process identifiers or job numbers respectively.